enkidevs/curriculum/sql/ddl/alter/alter-characteristics.md

 SET DEFAULT value;
 ```

 Keep in mind that the 'value' must have the same data type as the column.
-Now if you wanted to remove the default value from one of your columns you would use:
+Now if you wanted to remove the default value from one of your columns, you would use:

 ```sql
 ALTER TABLE table_name